HOME Back

 In 1970, many bonsai from the Omiya Bonsai Village were exhibited at the Japan World Exposition held in Osaka.
 In 1989, the first World Bonsai Convention was held in Omiya City (now Saitama City), and 28 years later, in 2017, the eighth convention was held in Saitama City to promote the beauty of bonsai to the world.

 There are currently six bonsai gardens or nurseries in the village: Kyuka-en, Seikou-e, Toju-en, Fuyo-en, Mansei-en, and Shosetsu-en.
-Each garden has its own unique style, where you can see a variety of bonsai masterpieces.
+Each garden has its own unique style and is home to a variety of bonsai masterpieces.
 Watch the video for a brief introduction to each of the six gardens.

 Located adjacent to the village is the Omiya Bonsai Art Museum, the world’s first publicly run museum dedicated to the art of bonsai.
 In addition to bonsai, this museum also collects and exhibits bonsai-related ukiyo-e (woodblock prints and paintings produced in Japan in the 17th through 19th centuries), and historical and folklore materials about the Japanese art of miniature trees.